 John M. Melle is Assistant U.S. Trade Representative for the Western Hemisphere.
-He is responsible for developing, coordinating and implementing U.S. trade policy for the region.
-This includes responsibility for the pending trade agreements with Colombia and Panama, as well as trade agreements in place with Canada and Mexico, Chile, Central America and the Dominican Republic and Peru.
-In addition, Mr. Melle is responsible for two regional trade preference programs, the Andean Trade Preferences Act (ATPA) and the Caribbean Basin Initiative (CBI), as well as bilateral trade with Brazil, Argentina and the remainder of South America and the Caribbean.
+Appointed in March 2011, he is responsible for developing, coordinating and implementing the United States’ trade policy for the region.
+This includes oversight of trade agreements with Canada and Mexico, Chile, Central America and the Dominican Republic, Peru, Colombia and Panama, as well as bilateral trade issues with Brazil, Argentina and the remainder of South America and the Caribbean.
 In 2017, Mr. Melle was appointed Chief Negotiator for the trade talks that resulted in the United States - Mexico - Canada Agreement (USMCA), managing the negotiations lead by the U.S. Trade Representative.

 Since joining USTR in 1988, Mr. Melle has held a number of positions covering Mexico, Canada, the Caribbean and Central America and the Generalized System of Preferences (GSP) program.
 Mr. Melle entered Federal government service as a Presidential Management Intern and spent his first two years in government service at the Policy, Planning and Analysis Office at the U.S. Department of Energy.

 Mr. Melle received a B.A. in history from Haverford College and a Master of Public Policy from the University of Michigan.